 Check If Your Notifications Are Set To Deliver Quietly

-With iOS 12, when you swipe to the left on a notification or notification stack, you can choose a new feature called Manage.
+With iOS 12+ and iPadOS, when you swipe to the left on a notification or notification stack, you can choose a new feature called Manage.

 With Manage, there’s an option to Deliver Quietly, which turns off all of those specific app’s notifications.